Palolem Beach Goa

 Adjoining Palolem beach to the south, on the other side of an elevated rocky headland, is Colomb beach.

 There’s a good restaurant on the top of this headland, with a panoramic view of the beach.
 At weekends, just behind here, you can enjoy one of their Silent Noise Discos.
 For a small payment, you can choose one of 3 styles of music.
-You are then given wireless headphones, and can soundlessly disco the night away under the stars without disturbing the peace elsewhere.
+You are then given wireless headphones, and can soundlessly disco the night away under the stars without disturbing the peace.

 Central Palolem Beach